Chlumsky/shadron-ffmpeg/README.md

 ## Installation

+### Windows

 Place `shadron-ffmpeg.dll` and the `shadron-ffmpeg` folder containing FFmpeg DLL files in the `extensions` directory next to Shadron's executable, or better yet, in `%APPDATA%\Shadron\extensions`.
 It will be automatically detected by Shadron on next launch.
 Requires Shadron 1.1.3 or later.

+### Mac

+On macOS, it is necessary to build the extension from source in order to use it.
+First, install the FFmpeg libraries (`brew install ffmpeg`).
+Download this repository, open the console in its root directory, and run `make && make install` to build and install the extension.
+Requires Shadron 1.4.2 or later.

 ## Usage